kasidit/qemu-mplm/README.md

  <b>On the destination host:</b>
 <p><p>
 On the destination machine, we invoke qemu to wait for state transfer from the source.
 You can also run a vnc client to view the VM's console.
 This VM wait for a connection from a migraing VM on port 8698.
+(See <a href="https://github.com/kasidit/qemu-mplm/blob/master/migration/MPLM/runKvmUserNet-incoming.sh">runKvmUserNet-incoming.sh</a>)
 <pre>
 $ sudo /home/kasidit/qemu-mplm-bin/bin/qemu-system-x86_64 -enable-kvm -cpu host -smp 4 -m 16G \
   -drive file=/home/kasidit/images/ubuntu1604qcow2.img,format=qcow2 -boot c -vnc :95 \